Kerfkore

 Should I use a paper backed veneer?

-No. Due to the flexibility of Kerfkore, paper backed veneers will not provide the rigidity necessary to prevent telegraphing.
+No. Due to the flexibility of Soflex, paper backed veneers will not provide the rigidity necessary to prevent telegraphing.
 If using a paper backed veneer, it MUST be 0.020″ or thicker.

 Can I use a phenolic backed or a two-ply veneer?